owncloud-archive/documentation/developer_manual/core/unit-testing.rst

   ``bash tests/travis/start_php_dev_server.sh`` (leave SRV_HOST_URL empty in that case. ``export SRV_HOST_URL=""``) The server will bind to: ``$SRV_HOST_NAME:$SRV_HOST_PORT``
 - run the tests: ``bash tests/travis/start_behat_tests.sh``

+  The tests need to be run as the same user who is running the webserver and this user must be also owner of the config file (``config/config.php``)
+  To run the tests as user that is different to your current terminal user use ``sudo -E -u <username>`` e.g. to run as 'www-data' user ``sudo -E -u www-data bash tests/travis/start_behat_tests.sh``

 Known issues
 ~~~~~~~~~~~~